talyssonoc/jsAutoSuggest/README.md

 =====

 1. Create a [jsT9](https://github.com/talyssonoc/jsT9 "jsT9") tree with the words
-2. Create a new jsAutoSuggest object, passing the field from where the input will be taken and where the suggestion box will be appended, the tree, and a custom settings object if needed (the settings documentation is in the next section).
+2. Create a new jsAutoSuggest object, passing the field from where the input will be taken and where the suggestion box will be appended, the tree (or the path of a JSON file with the words, see [jsT9](https://github.com/talyssonoc/jsT9 "jsT9")  documentation), and a custom settings object if needed (the settings documentation is in the next section).
 3. Run the method init() of jsAutoSuggest.

 For more info, see the example.